England-Kent Flag

 Hot wastewater is deliberately discharged into the sea at an area known locally as the 'Boil'.
 It's not just the anglers it attracts, it also pulls in the birds and makes for a very biodiverse seabed, they say.
 Even now you know that, you're all still thinking of three-eyed fish, aren't you?

-[1] Two of them, actually, although Dungeness 'A' is in a phase of 'decommissioning' whatever that means exactly.
+There are two power stations, actually, although Dungeness 'A' is in a phase of 'decommissioning' whatever that means exactly.

 Britannia Inn (Dungeness Road)